Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

 ``ac_add_options --disable-optimize``
    Disables compiler optimization.
 This makes it much easier to step through code in a debugger.
+``ac_add_options --enable-release``
+   Enables more conservative, release engineering-oriented options.
+This may slow down builds.
+This also turns on full optimizations for Rust.
+Note this is the default when building release/beta/esr.
 ``ac_add_options --enable-debug-js-modules``
    Enable only JavaScript assertions.
 This is useful when working locally on JavaScript-powered components like the DevTools.
 This will help catch any errors introduced into the JS code, with less of a performance impact compared to the ``--enable-debug`` option.
+``export RUSTC_OPT_LEVEL=2``
+   Enable full optimizations for Rust code.

 You can make an optimized build with debugging symbols.
 See :ref:`Building with Debug Symbols <Building with Debug Symbols>`.